brandon-levan/TripleTen-Data-Science-Projects/Sprint 08 - Surpervised Learning/README.md

  - `train_test_split` `StandardScaler` `shuffle` `DecisionTreeClassifier` `RandomForestClassifier` `LogisticRegression`
  - *For Model Evaluation*
    - `accuracy_score` `confusion_matrix` `recall_score` `precision_score` `f1_score` `roc_curve` `roc_auc_score`

+## Steps to Complete Project
+1. Download and prepare the data and explain the procedure
+2. Examine the balance of classes
+   - Train the model without taking into account the imbalance
+3. Improve the quality of the model using at least two approaches to fixing class imbalance
+   - Use the training set to pick the best parameters
+   - Train different models on training and validation sets to find the best model
+4. Perform the final testing

 ## Data Description